-Gangs are defined in many ways, but most definitions have similar components.
-A common definition of a gang is a group of three or more individuals who engage in criminal activity and identify themselves with a common name or sign.
+Gangs are defined in many ways.
+The federal definition of a gang is a group of three or more people organized, in part, to engage in criminal activity and who identify themselves with a common name or sign.

-Addressing any gang issues in the school environment requires the involvement of law enforcement, school administrators and staff, and other key sectors of the community.
-The OJJDP Comprehensive Gang Model highlights such a holistic approach by coordinating the roles of all agencies and organizations within a community that are responsible for addressing gang-related crime and violence.
+Addressing gang issues in a school environment requires the involvement of law enforcement personnel, school administrators and staff, and other key sectors of the community.
+The OJJDP Comprehensive Gang Model

 In prisons throughout the country, gangs are responsible for a disproportionate amount of misconduct and violence.
-Their presence and actions challenge ongoing efforts to maintain control, order, and safety.
-Many U.S. prison systems have cited restrictive housing as a successful way to reduce gang violence, but it's one of the most controversial correctional practices because it places gang affiliates in restrictive housing, not always because they've earned it or needed it.
+Their presence and actions challenge efforts to maintain order and safety.
+Many U.S. prison systems have cited restrictive housing as a successful way to reduce gang violence, although it's a controversial practice.

 Visit the following pages for additional information and resources from OJP and other federal sources: